 HFPO-DA in Connecticut Drinking Water

-HFPO-DA has been detected in water systems serving 6,160 ZIP codes nationwide.
+HFPO-DA has been tracked across Connecticut drinking water.
 Here is what you need to know about hfpo-da in your drinking water and how it may affect your household.

 What Is HFPO-DA?